addriv/algorithms/README.md

 # Algorithms

-This is a repo for practicing various algorithms including Cracking the Coding Interview and Hacker Rank challenges.
+This repo is for practicing various algorithms including Cracking the Coding Interview and Hacker Rank challenges.